-The Board of Directors have constituted a Risk Management Committee as required under Cl 49 of the Listing Agreement vide Board Meeting held on 27.01.2015, to frame, implement and monitor the risk management plan of the Company.
+The Board of Directors have constituted a Risk Management Committee as required under the Listing Regulations, vide Board Meeting held on 27.01.2015, to frame, implement and monitor the risk management plan of the Company.
 The Committee comprises of the following Directors.

-Mr Manish M Patel - Chairman Mr M G Mohan Kumar - Member Mr S R Chandrasekara Setty - Member to advice on mitigation to the Board.
+Mr Manish M Patel - Chairman Mr M G Mohan Kumar - Member Mr S R Chandrasekara Setty - Member

-The terms of reference of risk management committee include review of Risk management policy and its development within the Company, to monitor the effectiveness of risk management policy, review major risks of the Company and
+The terms of reference of risk management committee include review of Risk management policy and its development within the Company, to monitor the effectiveness of risk management policy, review major risks of the Company and to advice on mitigation to the Board.